wjpurdum/Project2/README.md

-# READMEA readme.md file in the root of your repo, with explanations of the technologies used, the approach taken, features, installation instructions, unsolved problems, etc.

 Technologies used:
 1. Rails v.
 5.0.2
-2. Devise
+2. Used Devise gem for user authentication

 Approach:
   Seed data for the state, station and program components were taken from NPR affiliate stations.
-Initial models for the MVP included state, station and program.
+Initial models for the MVP included state, station and program (see Planning directory for ERD model).

   Devise was integrated for user authentication to allow users to favorite programs and add/edit/delete comments about programs.